-- Vehicles are following each other in close proximity, whether the car is in front of or behind the semi-truck
+- Vehicles are following each other closely, whether the car in front of or behind the semi-truck

 - Aggressive actions of truck drivers such as hitting the breaks to encourage the driver to back off or cutting off another vehicle

 - The truck driver’s failure to check their blind spots before changing lanes